DannyBen/bashly-book/src/configuration/command.md

 short: d*  # anything that starts with d
 ```

 !!!
-Note
 Applicable only in sub-commands.
 !!!

 ===